kabirbagai21/machine-learning-projects/Support Vector Machines/README.md

   The dataset included for this exercise is based on a a subset of the SpamAssassin Public Corpus.
   For the purpose of this project, only the body of the email (excluding the email headers) is used.
-Each email is preprocessed and converted into a feature vector x∈ℝ^n
+Each email is preprocessed and converted into a feature vector.

 **Topics Covered**